-This section tells you about the history of Val Thorens from 1971 to the present.
+This page tells you about the history of Val Thorens from 1971 to the present.
 It was quite a gamble when it was dreamed up by developer Schnebelen, and promoted by mayor Fontanet.
 It began with just 3 draglifts, and at first it seemed like 'a snowy version of the Far West.'
 The gamble paid off, and it's now prospering, and one of France's premier ski resorts.
 Read about the history of Val Thorens here.

-Val Thorens began on 18th December 1971, when the first 3 draglifts were opened.
+Val Thorens began on 18th December 1971, when the first three draglifts were opened.

 In 1967, Les Menuires had been built, and in 1969, the access road was extended up to Val Thorens.
 The key people at the origin of Val Thorens were Pierre Schnebelen, a property developer who planned and promoted the ski resort, and Joseph Fontanet, a politician who was mayor of the commune of St Martin de Belleville, and championed the scheme.
 (Fontanet was a Resistance fighter in the war; he was assassinated in Paris in 1980).

-Schnebelen's original plan was to build 2 resorts - Val Thorens, on the northern, Tarentaise side, and Val Chaviere, on the southern, Maurienne side - with a shared area of glacier skiing in the middle.
+Schnebelen's original plan was to build two resorts - Val Thorens, on the northern, Tarentaise side, and Val Chaviere, on the southern, Maurienne side - with a shared area of glacier skiing in the middle.
 There would be skiing 365 days a year.
 Permission for Val Chaviere was refused, because it was in the Vanoise National Park, but Val Thorens went ahead.
 (There was summer skiing in Val Thorens for a number of years, but it stopped due to the shrinking of the glaciers, and the summer skiing chairlift, called 3300, was taken out in 2003).

 Jean Beranger, a former trainer of the French women's ski team, and his wife Christine Goitschel, an Olympic ski champion, came to Val Thorens in the early days.
 In 1972, Beranger set up the ESF (French ski school), Club des Sports (ski and sports club), and the tourist office.
-At the outset, there were just 4 or 5 families living in Val Thorens, and Goitschel called it 'a snowy version of the Far West'.
+At the outset, there were just four or five families living in Val Thorens, and Goitschel called it 'a snowy version of the Far West'.